 This unique geography of mountains and sea has produced a climate and landscape that you would expect much further south in Italy.
 Palm trees, citrus fruits and olives share the terraced growing space with Liguria's famous flower industry and more common northern species like chestnuts.
-Liguria is separated into two "Rivieras", the Riviera di Ponente to the east and the Riviera di Levante to the west with the Ligurian capital of Genoa separating the two.
-In the past the Riviera di Ponente was the more famous side, with famous resort towns like San Remo, however writers, artists and tourists alike have discovered the jewels of the Riviera di Levante such as Portofino and the Cinque Terre.
+Liguria is separated into two "Rivieras", the Riviera di Ponente to the west and the Riviera di Levante to the east, with the Ligurian capital of Genoa separating the two.
+In the past, the Riviera di Ponente was the more famous side, with famous resort towns like Sanremo, however writers, artists and tourists alike have discovered the jewels of the Riviera di Levante such as Portofino and the Cinque Terre.

-Liguria's isolated coastline has been occupied since the 5th century BC, first by the fiercely independent Ligurian peoples.
-These people did not take to Romanization for many centuries, with small enclaves like the Cinque Terre, never really conquered by Rome.
+Liguria's isolated coastline has been occupied since the 5th century BC by the fiercely independent Ligurian peoples first, and the Romans after.
+The former did not take to Romanization for many centuries, with small enclaves like the Cinque Terre never really truly conquered by Rome.
 After the fall of the Empire the region was ruled by Byzantine and Lombard factions, however Liguria's inaccessibility by land led to a level of autonomy that was always at risk from invasion by Saracens, Normans or Pirates.
-By the Middle Ages Genoa ruled the entire Liguria and was a powerful maritime republic, in many ways more powerful than its rivals in Pisa and Venice.
+By the Middle Ages, Genoa ruled the entirety of Liguria and was a powerful Maritime Republic, in many ways more powerful than its rivals in Pisa and Venice.
 It was in these wars with Venice that Marco Polo was captured, and dictated his adventures while in a Genoese prison.
-Eventually Genoa would falter and lose most of its power but not before a brief revival under the rulership of Admiral Andrea Doria.
+Eventually, Genoa would falter and lose most of its power but not before a brief revival under the rulership of Admiral Andrea Doria.
 Liguria was later annexed by Napoleon and given to the House of Savoy after his final defeat.
-This loss of independence led to Ligurian patriots like Mazzini and Garibaldi (from the Savoy city of Nice), helping to start the Italian Risorgimento and their final goal of the modern nation of Italy.
+This loss of independence led to Ligurian patriots like Mazzini and Garibaldi (the former a Genoese, the latter from the Savoy city of Nice), helping to start the Italian Risorgimento, their final goal of the modern nation of Italy.

 Liguria: Food and Wine

-The wines of Liguria are tailor made to the suit the region's cuisine, some grown within spray-shot of the crashing waves.
-Reds include the fruity Rossese di Dolceacqua (DOC), a Dolcetto known as Ormeasco, and the dessert wine Sciacchetra Rosso.
-The white wines of Liguria are rightly praised as some of the most unique, with the dry Cinque Terre and sweeter Sciacchetra (both DOC) being very popular and excellent with any seafood.
+The wines of Liguria are tailor made to suit the region's cuisine, some grown within spray-shot of the region's crashing waves.
+Reds include the fruity Rossese di Dolceacqua (DOC), a Dolcetto known as Ormeasco, and an amazing dessert wine, the Sciacchetrà Rosso.
+The white wines of Liguria are rightly praised as some of the most unique, with the dry Cinque Terre and sweeter Sciacchetrà (both DOC) being very popular and excellent with any seafood.
 The straw-yellow and very aromatic Colline di Levanto (DOC) is just being discovered by wine lovers outside of Liguria.
-Sprits range from the citrus based Limoncello Ligure to walnut-infused Nocino and the ever-popular Grappa, still made at home in many areas of Liguria.
+Spirits range from the citrus based Limoncello Ligure to walnut-infused Nocino and the ever-popular Grappa, still made at home in many areas of Liguria.